Synopsys, Inc. (NASDAQ:SNPS) CEO Geus Aart De Sells 40,000 Shares

-Synopsys, Inc. (NASDAQ:SNPS – Get Rating) CEO Geus Aart De sold 40,000 shares of the firm’s stock in a transaction on Tuesday, June 6th.
-The stock was sold at an average price of $445.42, for a total value of $17,816,800.00.
-Following the completion of the transaction, the chief executive officer now directly owns 94,421 shares of the company’s stock, valued at $42,057,001.82.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Synopsys, Inc. (NASDAQ:SNPS – Get Rating) CEO Geus Aart De sold 40,000 shares of the stock in a transaction that occurred on Tuesday, June 13th.
+The shares were sold at an average price of $447.40, for a total value of $17,896,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 94,421 shares of the company’s stock, valued at $42,243,955.40.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 Synopsys Company Profile